Short Bio

 Evidence.

-The process of creative thinking describes a technical framwork for finding interesting, workable solutions for tricky problems.
+The process of creative thinking describes a technical framework for finding interesting, workable solutions for tricky problems.
 (One of the reasons I believe everybody should write is that the practice teaches the mind to become gradually more patient, coherent, and capable of both expressing and perceiving subtleties.)

 Unfortunately, in my qualified opinion, most books about creativity are not good.
 Most of the supposed luminaries in the field aren’t creative at all, and few can even draw an adequate werewolf.
 It’s a simple test; chefs do something similar in the kitchen.
 They sometimes challenge other chefs to prepare simple meals like scrambled eggs.
 My argument?
 If somebody claims expertise in realm of creativity, but cannot draw an interesting-looking werewolf, then I suggest you shun them.
 In fact, I would go even further and say you should spurn them, as you would spurn a rabid dog.